 Frequently Asked Questions

-Are any condensed couses being offered?
-Designed for busy people looking for intense evangelism training in a short period of time, Summer SALT pulls crucial excerpts from our full semester program to cover the basics of personal and public evangelism, the evangelism cycle, and tools for outreach in your local church and community.
+Are any condensed courses being offered?
+Designed for busy people looking for intense evangelism training in a short period of time, Summer SALT pulls crucial excerpts from our full-semester program to cover the basics of personal and public evangelism, the evangelism cycle, and tools for outreach in your local church and community.
 Food and housing are available.
 Visit our Summer SALT page for details.

 Are scholarships or financial assistance available?
 Limited scholarships will be awarded to applicants on a first-come, first-served basis.
 Apply early to get your spot!
 For-credit SALT students are eligible for regular Southern scholarships and financial aid as well.
 If you think you may have financial difficulties, we encourage you to contact SALT to see what additional financial assistance we may be able to help you with.